yamenj14/context-fluent/README.md

 * A context inherits a service from the parent service but overrides it with extra functionalities/business logic. (fr)
 * A service inherits a service from its parent, overrides it with extra functionalities/business logic. (es)
-* A service can have its own service that is not shared with other contexts. (es) Controllers in all contexts are extended by the parent controller and can have their own endpoints.
+* A service can have its own service that is not shared with other contexts. (es)
+* Controllers in all contexts are extended by the parent controller and can have their own endpoints.

+### High Level Architecture on a K8s cluster

 <img align="right" src="Internationalised Applications.png">

 ### Relevant Articles: